Lemon Pecorino Brown Rice with Greens and Peas

 4. Benefits of Frozen Vegetables: Frozen vegetables are picked at peak ripeness, reduce food waste, and save prep time.

 5. Pecorino vs Parmesan: Pecorino is sharper and saltier.
 Parmesan is milder and nuttier.
+I prefer Pecorino, but a mix is also tasty.

-6. Why Greens Matter: Leafy greens provide fiber, vitamin K, vitamin C, folate, and antioxidants.
+6. Why Greens Matter?
+Leafy greens provide fiber, vitamin K, vitamin C, folate, and antioxidants.